For someone who is not a fan of noodles in general, I do yearn for a good bowl of Lam Mee.

 The pork noodles is worth a mention for the clear, light soup which may appeal to health fans.

-RM8.50 for this portion is fair considering that it includes the labour intensive, elusive “cheong” (intestines) which was cleaned, rolled in multiple layers and cooked.
+I conclude that RM8.50 for this princely portion is fair.
+Besides, not many pork noodles stalls serves the labour intensive, elusive “cheong” (pork intestines) which was cleaned, rolled in multiple layers and cooked.

 If you are a spare parts fan then this worth a try.
 Otherwise you can request for it to be omitted and just enjoy the egg, pork fillets and pork balls.

-And if you are wondering if it is anywhere similar in soup intensity compared to the famous Peter’s or the popular Subang pork noodles, the answer is no.
+And if you are wondering if the soup is anywhere similar in intensity when compared to the famous Peter’s or the popular Subang pork noodles, the answer is no.

 Check their FB page for weekend specials and who knows, you might get to try the unique Penang Acar Fish (one of my favourite achar but I haven’t tried Ho Li Chow’s) plus their family Ju Hoo Char and Nyonya Curry Laksa.